Jerry Hansen (musician): Early days

-On his return to Ghana, Hansen's interest in music made him join the Accra Ochestra in 1949.
+On his return to Ghana, Hansen's interest in music made him join the Accra Orchestra in 1949.
 King Bruce was one of its members.
 He learned how to play the saxophone and clarinet from the group.
 He later joined the Accra Rhythmic Orchestra as one of their percussionists specifically playing the conga.
 He also helped in arranging and packing their instruments because he was not that versatile on his instruments.
 Hence the only way he could gain entrance into their performances was by loading and off loading their equipment.

 Over time, he improved on his instrument after he had met famous musicians like Joe Kelly, Tommy Gripman and E.T.
 Mensah at the Accra Rhythmic Orchestra.
 He became a good saxophonist but could not read the musical score.
-To learn how to read the musical score, he joined the city ochestra in the 1950s.
-He returned to the Accra Ochestra in 1951 after learning to read the musical score.
-Amongst the members of the Accra Ochestra he had met when he joined the group in 1949, Saka Acquaye was the only old member left and there was no one to play the trumpet and trombone.
+To learn how to read the musical score, he joined the city orchestra in the 1950s.
+He returned to the Accra Orchestra in 1951 after learning to read the musical score.
+Amongst the members of the Accra Orchestra he had met when he joined the group in 1949, Saka Acquaye was the only old member left and there was no one to play the trumpet and trombone.
 Hansen learned to play the trumpet and trombone through the aid of Saka Acquaye.
-Hansen however never got a chance to play for the Accra Ochestra until its collapse after all his experiences.
+Hansen however never got a chance to play for the Accra Orchestra until its collapse after all his experiences.
 King Bruce and Saka Acquaye formed a band known as the Black Beats in 1952 and convinced Jerry Hansen to join it.
 Hansen played for the Black Beats from 1952 until 1961.